Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 3. Lay them down early

-This move definitely takes practice.
+This move takes practice.
 Before your baby hits a deep sleep, lay them in their sleeper while they’re drowsy and slightly aware.
 Starting young will help them familiarize with falling asleep alone, and if they’re tired enough, they won’t start crying for your attention.

 4. Make naptime routine